 This guide provides information on how to find arrivals of early military personnel and a list of records in our collection relating to Early British Army Regiments in NSW; Volunteer Force; Sudan Expedition; Boer War; World War I and World War II.

-This index is being progressively added to.
+This index is now complete.
 It records: name, hospital trained at, certificate number, date of registration, records number, and remarks.
-It should be noted this is an index of the register entries only and certificate numbers recorded in these registers have not survived
+It should be noted this is an index of the register entries only and certificates referenced in these registers have not survived

 We hold thousands of photographic images from the late 19th Century to the present, capturing life in New South Wales in much of its richness and diversity.
 The original formats of these images vary widely, from...